Mohanlal filmography

 Mohanlal is an Indian actor, producer, distributor, host, and playback singer who has starred in mainstream blockbuster and art-house films.
-He has made over 360 appearances in feature films during the span of his career, primarily in Malayalam cinema and also in Tamil, Telugu, Hindi and Kannada films.
+He has made over 360 appearances in feature films during the span of his career, primarily in Malayalam cinema and along with Tamil, Telugu, Hindi and Kannada films.

 Mohanlal began acting at the age of 18 in a brief role in the then-unreleased film Thiranottam (1978), released a quarter century later.
 He made his cinematic debut in 1980 as an antagonist in the romantic thriller Manjil Virinja Pookkal.
 His portrayal of Narendran, a sadistic husband, garnered him recognition and the film developed a cult status.
 He was thereafter cast in several films as villainous characters.
-Padayottam (1982), the first Malayalam film shot on 70 mm film featured him in his first protagonistic role.
+Padayottam (1982), the first Malayalam film shot on 70 mm film featured him in a major supporting role as the son of one of the film’s leading antagonists.
 The family drama Aattakalasam established him as a leading actor in Malayalam cinema.
 In 1984 he starred in the screwball comedy Poochakkoru Mookkuthi, whose success generated a trend and popularised the genre in the 1980s.
 He played an antihero in Uyarangalil (1984), directed by I. V. Sasi receiving critical acclaim for his performance.
 In the same year, he co-founded Casino Films, (Note: Mohanlal co-founded Casino Films with I. V. Sasi, Seema, Mammootty, and Century Kochumon.) a motion picture production company that later produced his comedy films Gandhinagar 2nd Street (1986) and Nadodikkattu (1987).

 His first song as a playback singer was "Sindhoora Megham" for Onnanam Kunnil Oradi Kunnil (1985).
 He starred in 34 films in 1986.
 His portrayal of T.P.
 Balagopalan, a lower-scale employee in the comedy-drama T. P. Balagopalan M.A.
 (1986) earned him the Kerala State Film Award for Best Actor becoming the youngest recipient at the age of 26, a record he held until 2006.
 The same year he co-founded Cheers Films, his second production company.
 (Note: Mohanlal co-founded Cheers Films with Century Kochumon.)
 Mohanlal's stardom catapulted with the success of the crime drama Rajavinte Makan (1986).
 In Irupatham Noottandu (1987), he portrayed mobster Sagar Alias Jacky and has become a cult figure since its release.
 His tragicomedy Chithram (1988) held the record for the longest continuous run at 58 weeks.
 In 1989, his performance in Kireedam earned him a Special Jury Mention at the 37th National Film Awards.